galaxyproject/training-material/topics/admin/tutorials/jenkins/tutorial.md

 With this we have Jenkins running our playbook for us!
 You can imaging several steps you could take to follow up from this:

-1. Storing your playbooks in `git`, and having Jenkins clone that configuration and executing it
+1. Storing your playbooks in `git` like UseGalaxy.\*
+	- [UseGalaxy.eu's playbooks](https://github.com/usegalaxy-eu/infrastructure-playbook) are public, anyone can contribute and if the PR is merged, it is automatically applied to our infrastructure within the next day.
+We store our job configuration in here as well which specifies how much memory and how many CPUs tools receive.
+Our teammates often can contribute fixes themselves when they notice a tool needs more memory.
+	- [UseGalaxy.org's playbooks](https://github.com/galaxyproject/infrastructure-playbook) are also public, but run manually.
 2. Running this job regularly
+	- This can prevent mistakes, if a coworker edits some configuration on the server and forgets to commit it, this ensures everything is reverted back to the expected state.
+	- The amount of time the Galaxy playbook takes can be quite annoying when done manually but no one is upset if it takes 30 minutes when it is run on cron.
 3. Alerting you if something went wrong
+	- There are numerous plugins that can send notifications of build success/failure to various places like Slack, etc.

 These are all next steps that are great to look into, and will make your systems more reliable and trustworthy as you will know when things change, and you can be certain that the code is configured how you specified.

 # Securing Jenkins

 You have already secured Jenkins in that it is protected with a good password and HTTPS.
 This is one important thing.
 The other portion is the visibility of jobs and their outputs.
 In the above Ansible Galaxy deployment job we set the parameter `--diff`, so we could see what changed.
 This is an extremely helpful thing to do to be able to audit changes from a particular run.
 But!
 If you change the `id_secret` or other secret variables, then this diff will be visible in the job's console logs.
-This is useful for admins but needs to be restricted so that the whole world cannot see this.
+This is useful to see for admins but needs to be restricted so that the whole world cannot see this.

 > ### {% icon hands_on %} Hands-on: Securing Jenkins
 >